carmine560/trading-assistant/README.md

 ```

 An action is a list of sequential tuples, and each tuple consists of a command
 and its arguments.
-The configuration file saves these actions.
+The configuration file stores these actions.
 Possible
 commands are:

 ``` python